tensorforce/tensorforce/docs/index.rst

 -----------

-For a quick start, you can run one of our example scripts using the provided configurations, e.g. to run the TRPO agent on CartPole, execute from the examples folder:
+For a quick start, you can run one of our example scripts using the provided configurations, e.g. to run the PPO agent on CartPole, execute from the examples folder:

 .. code:: bash